WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day4_intro_ex3.md

 ## **Exercise 3 - JavaScript + HTML interaction**

-Remember when you worked with Scratch, and you had to tell the Scratch program what made the program *start* running?
+Remember, you always have to do something to make a program *start* running?

-For example, clicking the green flag icon!

-And then, with JavaScript code, if it is included in the *script* -- code -- part of an HTML web page, that code runs... as soon as the page is loaded.
+With JavaScript code, if it is included in the *script* -- code -- part of an HTML web page, that code runs... as soon as the page is loaded.

 So far, most of the JavaScript code you've seen just shows you things with the special `alert()` function provided in the JavaScript programming language, that you can run to see those nice text boxes that appear with info in them.